 I’m experimenting with a new grain this week, farro, and the first thing I wanted to make was a salad.
-Farro is excellent for salads because the firm little grains add a delightful chewy texture to the mix, is very filling, and also adds a lot of protein and fiber, making the salad very “meal” worthy.
-Because the nutty flavor is fairly neutral, you can combine it with just about anything.
-I went with a classic tomato and cucumber combo, seasoned and sautéed some chickpeas, then topped it off with my favorite creamy (and vegan) tahini dressing.
+Farro is a delightful chewy grain with a neutral flavor that will make any salad very “meal” worthy.
+I decided to go a mediterranean route with tomato, cucumber, seasoned and sautéed chickpeas, and my favorite creamy (and vegan) tahini dressing.
 This Mediterranean Farro Salad was pretty quick to prepare and I can keep the ingredients in the fridge all week to assemble whenever I want a fresh salad.

 Mediterranean Farro Salad with Spiced Chickpeas